 Jewish Worship and Prayer

-Recitation of prayers is the central characteristic of Jewish worship.
+In the Jewish religion, recitation of prayers is the central characteristic of worship.
 These prayers, often with instructions and commentary, are found in the siddur, the traditional Jewish prayer book.
 Observant Jews are expected to recite three prayers daily and more on the Sabbath and Jewish holidays.
 While solitary prayer is valid, attending synagogue to pray with a minyan (quorum of 10 adult males) is considered ideal.

-As with most religious services, the length and content of the synagogue service depends on the sect and the customs of the particular community.
+As with most religious services, the length and content of the synagogue service depends on the particular Jewish denomination.
 In general, one can expect to hear the most Hebrew used in an Orthodox service and the least in Reform services, and services in Reform temples also tend to be shorter than those held in Orthodox shuls and Conservative synagogues.
 Many synagogues have a hazzan (cantor) who is a professional or lay-professional singer employed for the purpose of leading the congregation in prayer.

 Many Jews sway their body back and forth during prayer.
 This practice (referred to as shokeling in Yiddish) is not mandatory, and in fact the kabbalist Isaac Luria felt that it should not be done.
 On the other hand, the medieval German authority Maharil (Rabbi Jacob Molin) pointed out a tradition in the Talmud that the Mishnaic sage Rabbi Akiva would sway so forcefully that he ended up at the other side of the room when praying (Berachot).